Chester Hill High School

 Chester Hill High School is a high school located in Chester Hill, New South Wales, Australia.
 It caters for students from years 7 to 12.
 Classes began on 4 February 1962 with 325 students.
 The school was officially opened on 1 March 1965 by Jack Renshaw, the Premier of New South Wales.
 The principal is Ms M O'Harae.

-In 2003, Chester Hill was one of eight schools in New South Wales recognized with a Cohesive Community School Award special commendation by the New South Wales Department of Education and Training, for "promoting a cohesive community and in making a significant difference to social harmony and unity".
+In 2003, Chester Hill was one of eight schools in New South Wales recognized with a Cohesive Community School Award special commendation by the New South Wales Department of Education, for "promoting a cohesive community and in making a significant difference to social harmony and unity".

 Sports and traditions

 In recognition of the varied cultures of its students, the school has held an annual multicultural flag ceremony and concert since 1997.
 The event in 2005 was attended by students from 68 countries, and New South Wales Governor Marie Bashir addressed the students.
 2008's ceremony had 300 students participating and was featured on local television.